skr0x1c0/xpl/README.md

 - Machine configuration: 1 (Apple M1 MacBook Pro)
 - New OS installation (No additional Apps installed)
-- WiFi and Bluetooth turned off
+- Wi-Fi and Bluetooth turned off
 - Not signed in to iCloud
 - Battery above 90%
 - Connected to charger